Budibase/website/content/blog/data/data-sources.md

 ### Where to find data for your web app

-For many projects, it’s going to be preferable to ues an existing dataset, instead of gathering values from scratch.
+For many projects, it’s going to be preferable to use an existing dataset, instead of gathering values from scratch.

 Assuming that this is possible anyway.

 There are a number of reasons for this.
 For example:

-* **Building a dataset takes time.
-This adds excessive avoidable costs to your project.**
+* **Building a dataset takes time.** This adds excessive avoidable costs to your project.
-* **Existing datasets help to ensure consistency across tools.
-When multiple platforms can manipulate a single dataset, there is less scope for redundancy and inconsistency.**
+* **Existing datasets help to ensure consistency across tools.** When multiple platforms can manipulate a single dataset, there is less scope for redundancy and inconsistency.
-* **Existing datasets facilitate integration.
-Building tools around existing data makes it easier to integrate different platforms, for fully streamlined workflows.**
+* **Existing datasets facilitate integration.** Building tools around existing data makes it easier to integrate different platforms, for fully streamlined workflows.

 But where does this data come from?